 Liver Cleansing & Support

-Keeping your liver clean and supported is paramount in helping your body with stress and hormone balance.
+Keeping your liver clean and supported is paramount in helping your body to deal with stress and maintain hormone balance.
 You can achieve this by using an organic and wild-crafted herbal liver cleanse formula.
-Your liver is a work horse and breaks down the group of hormones known as the steroid hormones.
+Your liver is a workhorse and breaks down the group of hormones known as the steroid hormones.
 These include aldosterone (controls the balance of the minerals sodium and potassium and water in the body); sex hormones (controls our sex life and body shape) and cortisone (controls the immune system).
-When the liver is not efficient in breaking down these specific hormones they can accumulate in the body, causing hormonal imbalance including adrenal concerns.
+When the liver is not efficient in breaking down these specific hormones, they can accumulate in the body, causing hormonal imbalance including adrenal concerns.

 Using high-quality supplementation that supports good adrenal health is very important.
-A food-grade organic liquid multi-vitamin-mineral complex such as intraMAX is and excellent foundational supplement for anyone dealing with adrenal concerns.
-Also recommended would be essential fatty acids, a high-quality probiotic, Vitamin C (to bowel tolerance), full spectrum Vitamin E (mixed tocotrienols and tocopherols), B-Complex, Vitamin D-3 (check your levels before beginning), calcium and magnesium orotate, adrenal glandular as well as adaptogenic herbs such as astragalus root and rhodiola rosea.
+A food-grade organic liquid multi-vitamin-mineral complex such as intraMAX is an excellent foundational supplement for anyone dealing with adrenal concerns.
+Also recommended are essential fatty acids, a high-quality probiotic, Vitamin C (to bowel tolerance), full-spectrum Vitamin E (mixed tocotrienols and tocopherols), B-Complex, Vitamin D-3 (check your levels before beginning), calcium and magnesium orotate, adrenal glandular as well as adaptogenic herbs such as astragalus root and holy basil.